chaddyc/aws_devops_automation/README.md

 ## devops-automation
-DevOps Automation Scripts to automate certain tasks on the AWS Cloud Platform.
+DevOps Automation Scripts to automate certain tasks on your Cloud Platform.

 ## General
 Scripts can be found under their respected folders.
 For example all Python scripts will be in the Python folder and all Bash scripts will be in the bash folder.
 Also note that you have to configure your AWS cli/sdk access accordingly or whichever cloud platform that you make use of ie GCP, Openstack etc.